earljay-caoile-401-advanced-javascript/lab-01/README.md

 # LAB: Advanced Mongo/Mongoose (04)

-## Notes Rev 04: CRD (that's right, no update yet) with collection abstraction (officially) and some polishes
+## Notes Rev 04: CRD (update there, but not used) with collection abstraction (officially) and some polishes

 ### Author: Earl Jay Caoile